Aswin050411/Excuse-Pattern-Recognition/README.md

 ## 👥 Contributors

-Developed as a college final year project
+Developed as a college final year project with the help of my Team:
-Team:
 - Aswin.E
 - Nadesh.M
 - vignesh.R